 Not all Scandinavian parents are completely sold on the idea, though.
 “I’ve never let my kids sleep outdoors unattended, wouldn’t dare to!” says Elisabeth.
 “I would be afraid that someone would take them.”

 I have to say, I kind of love this idea!
 Toby sleeps through the night starting at 7:30pm — it would be amazing to be able to take him out to dinner, where he could sleep soundly in the fresh air.
 Think how much money you’d save on nighttime babysitters, and it’s really nice for the family to be together, even when the baby is asleep.
-But then again, New York City is nuts, and there are too many crazy people walking around.
-(Also, of course, it’s illegal in the United States.
-In fact, back in 1999, a Danish mom visiting Manhattan left her sleeping baby girl in the stroller outside a restaurant–and got arrested.)
+But it’s illegal in the United States.
+In fact, back in 1999, a Danish mom visiting Manhattan left her sleeping baby girl in the stroller outside a restaurant–and got arrested.

 What do you think?
 Isn’t this fascinating?
 Does this all seem nuts or amazing to you?
 I would LOVE to hear your thoughts — all the cultural norms and differences are incredible!
 Every country, city, family and parent finds what works best for their sweet babies.
 (It reminds me of this wonderful documentary.)